JakeStrang1/human-project-tracker/README.md

-# human-project-tracker
+# Humanproject.info
-_An issue tracker for humanproject.info_
+_This repo is a public issue tracker_
 An API for generating a fictional human from Earth based on statistical data.

 ## Try it!